strobelight/XtrackCad/debian/README.md

 ## Run
 At the bottom left corner is the menu for apps to run.
 If the steps above are successful, you should find the XtrackCad app in the Graphics submenu.

+## Saving plans
+Unfortunately I dont have an sdcard to try, but it seems to me to be far easier to use an sdcard.
+Just insert the card, and export/save your track plans to `/storage/sdcard`.

+Sure `storage/internal` is available, but seems harder to get to for access from another computer.
+Not all file management apps have access.
+One that does is `File Manager+` which asks for permissions to directories that an app normally shouldn't have access to.